marcellusfarias/interview-cheat-sheet/README.md

     if (__lockWasTaken) System.Threading.Monitor.Exit(__lockObj);
 }
 ```
-* Mutex: can be named and shared between processes and async code (which lock keyword cannot).
+2. **Mutex**: can be named and shared between processes and async code (which lock keyword cannot).
 The mutex is provided by the OS, so a good use case is to share it between two different applications that run on the same machine.
 Note that there are also local mutexes (it exists on its process) and the way you use may vary from OS to OS.
 ```
 Mutex m = new Mutex(false, "MyMutex");